ZHZisZZ/dllm-trainer/dllm/eval/README.md

 ## Setup

+> [!IMPORTANT]
+> Before running evaluations, you **must** export the required environment variables to specify dataset and model paths.

 ### Environment Variables

 Before running evaluations, export the following environment variables to specify where datasets, pretrained models, and caches are stored: